S. 4214: Artificial Intelligence Data Center Moratorium Act

 3

-The freeze can end only after federal legislation creates review and approval of AI products for safety and effectiveness, policies to prevent job displacement and ensure wealth sharing, and future data center rules requiring no increase to consumer utility bills, no climate or environmental harm, local community approval power, no government subsidies, and union labor standards such as prevailing wages, apprenticeships, and project labor agreements.
+The freeze ends only after Congress enacts laws creating federal safety review of AI products, policies to prevent job loss and share AI's economic gains, and data center standards requiring no increase to consumer utility bills, no environmental harm, local approval power, no government subsidies, and union labor with prevailing wages, apprenticeships, and project labor agreements.

 4

-The Secretary of Energy must publish quarterly reports on the Department of Energy website covering financial vehicles, water usage, energy usage and infrastructure needs, greenhouse gas emissions including fenceline air quality, wastewater and thermal output, cooling chemicals, noise levels, worker wages and benefits, job counts, land and utility agreements, and subsidy certifications.
+The Secretary of Energy would post quarterly reports on the DOE website covering each data center's water use, energy demand, greenhouse gas emissions including fenceline air monitoring, wastewater and thermal output, cooling chemicals, noise, worker wages and benefits, job counts, land and utility deals, and subsidy certifications.

 5

-To enforce the law, the Secretary of Energy may issue subpoenas, require written interrogatories, conduct inspections, and condition future permitting on compliance.
-Those tools would let DOE demand records and site access from covered facilities.
+To enforce the law, the Secretary of Energy could issue subpoenas, require written interrogatories, conduct inspections, and condition future permitting on compliance.
+Those tools would let the department demand records and site access from covered facilities.

 6